 Dysport and Botox are very similar.
 In both treatments, a form of botulinum toxin type A is injected to reduce muscle activity, helping to smooth out facial lines and wrinkles in the treatment area.
-Botox uses onabotulinumtoxinA, while Dysport uses abobotulinumtoxinA.
-Botox was the first neuromuscular toxin to be approved by the FDA for cosmetic use.
+While Botox and Dysport both use abobotulinumtoxinA, Botox was the first neuromuscular toxin to be approved by the FDA for cosmetic use.
 Since its approval in 2002, it has gained widespread popularity thanks to its safety record and efficacy.
 Because it has been in use 7 years longer than Dysport, the Botox name is more recognizable.

 Ideal Candidates for Dysport